Chapter 3 – Relationship to Clients – annotated

 Commentary

-[1] Whether a person is considered a client within this rule when lending money to a lawyer on that person’s own account or investing money in a security in which the lawyer has an interest is determined having regard to all circumstances.
+[1] Whether a person is considered a client within this Code rule when lending money to a lawyer on that person’s own account or investing money in a security in which the lawyer has an interest is determined having regard to all circumstances.
 If the circumstances are such that the lender or investor might reasonably feel entitled to look to the lawyer for guidance and advice about the loan or investment, the lawyer is bound by the same fiduciary obligation that attaches to a lawyer in dealings with a client.

 Certificate of independent legal advice